 - School of Health and Social Care Dissertation (MSc pathway only) (60 credits)

 This additional module runs concurrently with the year two modules, and successful completion allows students to graduate with an MSc award.
 This module provides the student with the opportunity to undertake original enquiry in a chosen area of professional practice.
 Through the preparatory learning set the students will be able to consolidate and extend their knowledge and understanding of research and evaluation design and associated methods of enquiry.
 Students will be supported to develop the skills necessary to plan and carry out their chosen project.
 The preparatory learning set will address ethical and governance issues and processes relevant to their project.

 All modules are at level 7 (Master’s level) and are assessed by a mix of written assignments, case studies, critical review, presentations, examinations, practice placements and a dissertation (MSc students only).

 Students who successfully complete the 6 core modules will be awarded a Postgraduate Diploma in Occupational Therapy.

 Students who successfully complete the 6 core modules and the additional School of Health and Social Care Dissertation module will be awarded an MSc in Occupational Therapy.

 Graduates with either award are eligible to register as an Occupational Therapist with the HCPC.
 Registration allows you to practice as an Occupational Therapist within the NHS, community services and local authorities, as well as social enterprise and the private sector.
 Other settings include prisons, residential and nursing homes, schools and Social Services.

-For more information on what is involved in working as an occupational therapist, please watch the College of Occupational Therapists video, 'Occupational therapy can help people'.
+For more information on what is involved in working as an occupational therapist, please watch 'Occupational Therapy can help people'.

 Continuous professional development